G20 plays by the book as unnerved markets crave succour

 WHAT NEXT?

-The big concern for many investors and governments is that even though projections for aggregate global economic performance still look reasonable, a loss of financial market confidence in itself can catalyse a crunch.
+The big concern for many investors and governments is that even though projections for aggregate global economic performance still look reasonable, a loss of financial market confidence in itself can catalyze a crunch.

 So some reckon a more forceful 'Grand Bargain' is needed.